DVNSKA/twitter/README.md

 twitter clone

-finished using reat.js for the front end and utilised material ui for all icons and buttons, then enhanced their features!Important separated home page into sidebar feed widges, subdivided sidebar to sidebar options, tweet button feed is tweetbox, and post tweetbox is sticky to position to stay stick while posts are dragging down and updating post for all posts its having props.
+finished using reat.js for the front end and utilised material ui for all icons and buttons, then override their features!Important separated home page into sidebar feed widges, subdivided sidebar to sidebar options, tweet button feed is tweetbox, and post tweetbox is sticky to position to stay stick while posts are dragging down and updating post for all posts its having props.
 Username displayname confirmed using material UI and TwitterTimeline to look for blue tick text in